 Ordering and approving wine at a restaurant is an extensive, ritualistic process.
 And if you aren’t very familiar with wine, it can be anxiety-inducing.
 If you learn the basic rules of how to order wine, your next experience in a restaurant will be far less daunting.

 - Choose your wine based on your meal and the restaurant style.

 - Set your price limit and stick to it.

 Following these basic steps will make your wine order much more pleasant for everyone involved.
 Nevertheless, there’s more information about these steps that will make for an even more enjoyable experience.
-If you internalize the following tips, you will be able to order wine like a pro.
+If you internalize the following tips, you can order wine like a pro.

-Even if you don’t know which dish you want to order and which wine might match it, you can do a few things ahead of time to make your choice at the restaurant easier.
+Even if you do not know which dish you want to order and which wine might match it, you can do a few things ahead of time to make your choice at the restaurant easier.
 Here they are:

 Look at the Wine List Ahead of Time

 Check for a “Sommelier’s List”

-Some restaurants with large wine lists feature a shorter “Sommelier’s List.”
+Some restaurants with large wine lists feature a shorter “Sommelier’s List”.
 Much like a “Specials List” on a dinner menu, this collection contains interesting wines and the sommelier’s favorites.
 It is basically the concentrated wine knowledge of a well-trained professional.
-If you have no idea at all, simply order wine from this shortlist.
+If you have no idea, simply order wine from this shortlist.

 Order Regional Wines